Japanese battleship Tosa: Test target

 During 6–13 June, Tosa was subjected to five explosions.
-The first involved a 100 kg Mk.
-I mine placed on the starboard side of the ship, 3.7 m below the waterline at frame 57.
+The first involved a 100 kg Mk.I mine placed on the starboard side of the ship, 3.7 m below the waterline at frame 57.
 The resultant explosion ruptured about 22 m2 of hull, while dishing in another 750 sqft of plating.
 Flooding took 23 compartments within the ship, 17 quickly and five slowly; a total of 995 LT of water entered the ship, increasing the ship's list to starboard by about 1° 54'.

 The second and fifth test charges (8 and 13 June) were both placed near the fore main battery magazines.
 Involving larger charges than the first—about 200 kg (a 6th year type torpedo) and 150 kg (a 9th year type mine)—they were both placed at frame 87: the second to port and 4.04 m below the waterline, the fifth to starboard and 6.34 m below.
-Both broached the side protection system—allowing 1,008 and 726 long tons (1,024 and 738 t) of water, respectively, to enter the ship—showing that the usual three-compartment, all-void system used in most Japanese battleships was an insufficient defense against modern torpedoes.
+Both breached the side protection system—allowing 1,008 and 726 long tons (1,024 and 738 t) of water, respectively, to enter the ship—showing that the usual three-compartment, all-void system used in most Japanese battleships was an insufficient defense against modern torpedoes.
 The list incurred during test two was a 6° 16' change, resulting in a port list of 4° 36'; for test five these numbers were 4° 38' and a starboard list of 0° 48'.